Studying Textiles at Bloxham School

-Textiles in Lower School
+Textiles in the Lower School

 From the outset our youngest pupils are given experience of working with fabrics and the rudiments and safety aspects of using a sewing machine.
 Once these have been quickly mastered the pupils embark on their early projects which are typically swimming bags or themed cushion covers.

-Textiles in the Middle School
+Textiles in the Third Form upwards

 The foundation work continues in the Third Form when attractive and vibrant novelty hats are often the project of choice.
 We have seen some weird and wonderful creations over the years with themes reflecting the pupils’ own interests and passions.
 To embark on the GCSE course it is assumed that pupils have attained a basic knowledge of designing and making products and have an enjoyment of textiles based on previous experiences.